 Engaged in making public art accessible to the local community through active engagement.

-Content creation: Posters, Graphics for social media, 3D modeling of the space for print material and handouts.
+Content creation: Posters, Graphics for social media, 3D modelling of the space for print material and handouts.
+Photographic documentation of the project.

 Image Gallery Below: Photographs of the 3-day 'IFA Project 560' public art event in December 2015 at Mohan Building, Chickpete, Bengaluru.